Apostasy in Islam by country: Legal situation

 After the Hisbah apostasy complaint (a takfir) has been publicized, and non-state Islamic groups have sometimes taken the law into their own hands and executed apostates.
-This was promoted by conservative scholar 'Adb al-Qadir 'Awdah, who preached that the killing of an apostate had become "a duty of individual Moslems," and that such a Muslim could plead impunity under Egyptian law, since the Egyptian Penal Code states that acts committed in good faith on the basis of a right laid down in the Shari'ah will not be punished.
+This was promoted by conservative scholar 'Adb al-Qadir 'Awdah, who preached that the killing of an apostate had become "a duty of individual Moslems", and that such a Muslim could plead impunity under Egyptian law, since the Egyptian Penal Code states that acts committed in good faith on the basis of a right laid down in the Shari'ah will not be punished.

 A 2010 Pew Research Center poll showed that 84% of Egyptian Muslims believe those who leave Islam should be punished by death.

 Cases and incidents

-In 1992, Islamist militants gunned down Egyptian secularist and sharia law opponent Farag Foda.
+In 1992, Islamist militants gunned down Farag Foda, an Egyptian secularist and sharia law opponent.
 A few weeks before his death he had been formally declared an apostate and foe of Islam by the ulama at Al Azhar.
 During the trial of the murderers, Al-Azhar scholar Mohammed al-Ghazali testified that "when the state fails to punish apostates, somebody else has to do it".
-Foda's eldest daughter defended her father, challenging his accusers to find "a single text in his writings against Islam."
+Foda's eldest daughter defended her father, challenging his accusers to find "a single text in his writings against Islam".